 St Mary’s Church is serious in its responsibilities to help stop the spread of coronavirus and to support those affected.
 We’re regularly reviewing what we’re doing in line with the latest guidance from the Government, Public Health England and the Diocese of Leeds.

-Please follow all official advice around self-isolation, wearing a mask in public places and hygiene best-practices.
+Please follow all official advice around maintaining distance, wearing a mask in public places and following good hygiene practices.

-Please get in touch if you would like the Church to offer what support it can during this time.
+Please get in touch if you would like the Church to offer you what support we can during this time.

 What we’re doing